MICROMOBILITY: SUSTAINABLE LIVING IN THE CITY

 Most cities are very car-oriented, meaning that the infrastructure is designed for cars – not for bike and foot traffic.
 On a positive note adding new bike lanes can be a comparatively simple task with great potential.

 Taking a look at how far politics have come in regards to encouraging micromobility, the future looks promising.
-For instance, Paris has established ‘un nouveau plan vélo’, a new bike plan that is set to build 450 km of new bike lanes by 2026 providing interconnectivity of Paris, the Greater Paris metropolis, and its surrounding municipalities.
+For instance, Paris has established ‘un nouveau plan vélo’, a new bike plan that is set to build 450 km of new bike lanes by 2026 providing interconnectivity between Paris, the Greater Paris metropolis, and its surrounding municipalities.

 Another example is Berlin being the first city that introduced pop-up bike lanes during the COVID-19 pandemic that are now to stay permanently.
 The senate there recently decided on a plan to build nearly 3000 kilometers (1864 miles) of bike lanes by 2030 transforming the German capital into a ‘bike city’.